Native corporations face deadline for federal relief funds

 Altogether, there are more than 180 Alaska Native regional and village corporations.
 Funding for Alaska Native corporations was tied up in the courts until the U.S. Supreme Court in June ruled that they were entitled to the money.

-The first payments to tribes in the U.S. went out in April 2020, according to GAO — well over a year before funds began going to Native corporations.
-The GAO, in an October report, reported issues with that rollout of funds, including Treasury guidance that changed over time “sometimes without those changes being clearly communicated to tribes.”
+The first payments to tribes in the U.S. went out in the spring of 2020, according to GAO — well over a year before funds began going to Native corporations.
+The GAO, in an October report, reported issues with that rollout of money, including Treasury guidance that changed over time, “sometimes without those changes being clearly communicated to tribes.”

 Treasury, in response to the GAO report, said it put into practice “lessons learned” on tribal consultations and communications and would update its tribal consultation policy.

-Note: This story has been updated to reflect that the first payments to tribes in the U.S. went out in the spring of 2020.